TOX9C/social-media/DEPLOYMENT.md

 - Check `VITE_API_URL` in Vercel environment variables
 - Verify CORS settings in backend allow your frontend domain
 - Check browser console for CORS errors
+- **If using Render**: Wait 30-60 seconds for backend to wake up from sleep

 ### Database connection errors
-- Verify `DATABASE_URL` in Railway
+- Verify `DATABASE_URL` is correct in Render
-- Check if Prisma migrations were run
+- Check if Prisma migrations were run (check Render logs)
-- Look at Railway logs for database errors
+- Test database connection in Railway dashboard
+- Make sure database is active and not paused

 ### Socket.IO not connecting
 - Verify Socket.IO URL uses same backend URL
-- Check backend logs for WebSocket errors
+- Check Render logs for WebSocket errors
-- Ensure Railway allows WebSocket connections (it does by default)
+- Render supports WebSocket connections by default
+- **Wait for backend to wake up** if it's been sleeping

 ### 500 errors on backend
-- Check Railway logs
+- Check Render logs (click on your web service → "Logs")
-- Verify all environment variables are set
+- Verify all environment variables are set correctly
-- Check database connection
+- Check database connection string
+- Look for missing dependencies or build errors

+### Backend is slow or timing out
+- **This is normal for free tier** - first request takes 30-60 seconds
+- Backend sleeps after 15 minutes of inactivity
+- Consider upgrading to paid tier to avoid cold starts
+- Or use a service like [UptimeRobot](https://uptimerobot.com) to ping your backend every 5 minutes (keeps it awake)

 ---